-This creamy homemade chai ice cream is so easy to make!
-With hints of vanilla, ginger, cinnamon, cloves, cinnamon and nutmeg it’s sure to be your favorite summer chai recipe.
+This creamy homemade chai ice cream is so delicious and easy to make!
+With all of your favorite chai flavors, like hints of vanilla, ginger, cinnamon, cloves and nutmeg it's sure to be your favorite summer ice cream recipe.

 This is hands down the easiest homemade ice cream recipe.
 You don't even need eggs.
 So go put them back in the fridge.
 And I know all my Chai lovers out there will revel with this recipe!

 Kind of like when we made those little apple chai hand pies last fall.

 You do need an ice cream maker, I have a little one that I store in my pantry, it's a breeze to clean and works so well!